r3s-ost/5head/README.md

 </p>

 # 5head.sh
 5head.sh is a wrapper of a series of common network penetration testing toolsets within a portable and modular scripting platform that quickly allows network penetration testers to perform repeatable tasks.
-This aims to allow an operator to spend less time on boring stuff and more time on exploring discovered attack paths .
+This aims to allow an operator to spend less time on boring stuff and more time on exploring discovered attack paths.

 The [tmux](https://github.com/tmux/tmux/wiki) terminal multiplexer is heavily utilized for job management, with a BYOT.conf (Bring-Your-Own-Tmux.conf) mindset.